JSB2010/JSB2010.github.io/README.md

 ## Deployment

-This site is configured for static export and can be deployed to Cloudflare Pages:
+This site is configured for static export and must be deployed to Cloudflare Pages:

+> **Important Note**: Firebase Hosting has been disabled for this project.
+Do not attempt to deploy to Firebase Hosting.

 1. Build the site locally:
 ```bash